 Hosta venusta, which appears in nature only on a volcanic island off the southern coast of Korea, is the source of this trait; most of the miniatures (such as the sport called ‘Kinbotan’) have venusta in their background.

 3. That there’s an explanation behind why that the leaves of some varieties fade more quickly in summer than others from vivid to dull, or otherwise as the season progresses—something I always lament, but never understood the mechanism of.

-With blue hostas, the blue color comes from a wax coating on the leaves, Tony explains—“and we all know what happens to wax after many days in the 90s; the wax melts off.
+With blue hostas, a waxy coating on the leaves is what causes the light to be reflected in such a way that they look that glaucous blue, Tony explains—“and we all know what happens to wax after many days in the 90s; the wax melts off.
 And if you have a lot of rains in the summer, the rains can wash the wax off.